john-keppe/portfolio/README.md

 ---

-## 🙏 Acknowledgments
+# 🙏 Acknowledgments

+## 🤖 AI Involvement

-This portfolio website was built with guidance from **Microsoft Copilot**, which helped structure and style the project.
+This portfolio website was created with the assistance of Microsoft Copilot, an AI companion.
+Copilot helped structure the site, generate the HTML/CSS template, and draft supporting documentation.

+While the content (resume details, personal information, and career highlights) is my own, the design and code were guided by AI.
+I want to be clear that this project is a collaboration between myself and Copilot, rather than something I coded entirely by hand.

 ---